Self-locking doors for convenience and security

 GEZE TS 5000 overhead door closer: 30 years of innovation

 GEZE offers door closers for a wide range of door contexts with a range of individual setting options.
 From the smallest overhead door closer to the multi-faceted variations for use with fire and smoke protection doors: the range of door closers with bars or guide rails can be combined in many ways.
 The type of door closer which can be used is determined according to the requirements, door type, size, leaf weight, door material, door width, and where the door is installed.
-The choice also depends on whether the closer will be operated inside or outside, in a wet or dry room, or in the heat or cold.
+The choice also depends on whether the door closer will be operated inside or outside, in a wet or dry room, or in the heat or cold.

 The number of people using the door, their personal circumstances (people with children, the care-dependent, etc.) and other demands such as access for all and fire protection are also taken into account.
 GEZE provides advice from specialists in all these areas - in addition to product consultancy and service, thus providing comprehensive support for clients throughout the whole product life cycle.